 Demand is stemming from the region’s building flight to quality and increasing fire and safety regulations being enforced throughout the Middle East.

-Smart homes are projected to help answer a number of the region’s pressing infrastructure and socio-economic challengers – including the need to optimise energy and water conservation and address waste disposal issues.
+Smart homes are projected to help answer a number of the region’s pressing infrastructure and socio-economic challenges – including the need to optimize energy and water conservation and address waste disposal issues.

 “With the issue of climate change and the drive towards meeting sustainable development goals, it is vital that technology is leveraged to influence the way we live.
 Intersec will open the debate on how these issues can be addressed via home automation.
 Where once smart homes were perceived as vanity projects from the wealthy, they are increasingly becoming the norm and Intersec will have insights into how and when the transformation will take hold.”